Foolish Words in an Expressive Age

 Perman, M. (2018).
 How to get unstuck: Breaking free from barriers to your productivity.
 Zondervan.

-Death Make Life More and Less Serious
+Death Makes Life More and Less Serious

 Our coming death makes life both more serious and less serious.